Venezuela inflation so far this year at 176 percent: opposition

-CARACAS Inflation in Venezuela's crisis-hit economy was 176 percent in the first half of 2017, the opposition-led congress said on Friday in the absence of official data.
+CARACAS (Reuters) - Inflation in Venezuela's crisis-hit economy was 176 percent in the first half of 2017, the opposition-led congress said on Friday in the absence of official data.

 Economic hardship in Venezuela, where there are severe food shortages, is helping fuel opposition protests that have led to at least 90 deaths in the last three months.